floriandanielit/homebrewlib/README.md

 will provide you access the the variable, and `homebrewlib.c2f()` will provide you access to the function transforming Celsius temperatures into Fahrenheit.

-# Generation of browser-friendly version
+# Generate your own browser-friendly version
+If you make changes to the node module, you may want to re-generate a browser-friently version as well for your personal use.
 You'll need [uglifyjs](https://github.com/mishoo/UglifyJS2) and [browserify](http://browserify.org/).
 If you did not yet install them, do so by following the instructions you can find on their websites.
 Note: you'll have to install both modules as **global** modules.

-Now, first uglify the library as follows:
+Now, first **uglify** the library as follows:
 ```
 uglifyjs index.js -o ugly.js
 ```
-`ugly.js` is just a temporary name; you can use here what aver you want, as long as you use it also in the next instruction that we use to make the library ready for your browser:
+`ugly.js` is just a temporary name; you can use here what aver you want, as long as you use it also in the next instruction that you'll use to make the library ready for your browser, that is you **browserify** it:
 ```
 browserify ugly.js --standalone homebrewlib > homebrewlib.min.js
 ```
 You see, `ugly.js` is the input file we want to process.
-The option `--standalone` makes the homebrewlib available in browser through a global object. `homebrewlib` is the name of the object and `homebrewlib.min.js` the name of the JavaScript file to be created.
+The option `--standalone` makes homebrewlib available in browser through a global object. `homebrewlib` is the name of the object and `homebrewlib.min.js` the name of the JavaScript file to be created.
 This is the file you can include in your HTML code as shown above.